 For the arugula topping:

-- 1 Tbsp vegetable oil (or any neutral tasting oil)
+- 1 Tablespoon vegetable oil, or any neutral tasting oil

 - Salt and freshly ground pepper